How to avoid food poisoning both at home and when eating out.

 A few months ago, more than 2,000 restaurants in Jeddah were shut down due to unsanitary food practices and an ascending number of food-poisoning cases.
 In fact, food in most of these restaurants was contaminated with more than 11 types of harmful bacteria.

-Bacteria multiply faster in hot and humid weathers, which create the perfect breeding grounds for bacteria to grow in food.
+Bacteria multiply faster in hot and humid weather, which creates the perfect breeding grounds for bacteria to grow in food.
 If this food ends up in our systems, food poisoning is an unavoidable consequence.

 Symptoms of Food Poisoning

 Symptoms can start at any point between a few hours to several weeks later.
-Most common symptoms are: nausea, vomiting, diarrhea, abdominal cramps, lack of energy, lack of appetite, fever, aching muscles and chills.
-Symptoms are stronger in children, elderly, pregnant women and people with immunodeficiency.
+The most common symptoms are nausea, vomiting, diarrhea, abdominal cramps, lack of energy, lack of appetite, fever, aching muscles, and chills.
+Symptoms are stronger in children, the elderly, pregnant women, and people with immunodeficiency.

 Follow these tips when handling food at home: